Directorate of General Security

+The Directorate of General Security (DGS) (مديرية الأمن العام) also known as Internal State Security was the national civilian security agency of the Ba'athist Iraq tasked with advancing domestic security including clandestine and covert operations, counterinsurgency, counterintelligence, counter-revolutionary, creation a domestic security network intelligence, executive protection (especially the Arab Socialist Ba'ath Party – Iraq Region high-ranking members, Prime Minister of Iraq, Revolutionary Command Council members, and Saddam Hussein and his family), intelligence assessment, protects classified domestic security information, psychological warfare, political warfare, support irregular warfare operations, surveillance and suppression those who disagree with the government, and threat assessment to domestic security.

 History

 The DGS was founded in 1921 during the Iraqi monarchy, and it operated under the Ministry of the Interior until 1968.
-Its police and army officers were charged with the "general security of the state and its property", which included the use of torture and monitoring of dissent.
+Its police and military officers were charged with the "general security of the state and its property", which included the use of torture and monitoring of dissent.
+It was trained by Egypt’s State Security Investigations Service (Mabahith Amn El Dawla) in the 1960’s.

 Kzar coup

 Nadhim Kzar was named director by Saddam Hussein in 1969 after the DGS had deteriorated under 10 years (1958–1968) of army rule.
 Kzar was known for his sadism, and during his term the DGS tortured and killed thousands.
-Much of this violence was directed against the Iraqi Communist Party and Iraqi Kurds; Kzar twice attempted to assassinate Kurdish leader Mustafa Barzani.
+Much of this violence was directed against the Iraqi Communist Party and Iraqi Kurdistan; Kzar twice attempted to assassinate Kurdish leader Mustafa Barzani.

 Kzar was a Shia Muslim and angered by the Sunni hold on power in Iraq.
-He led an ultimately unsuccessful coup in 1973 against President Ahmed Hassan al-Bakr, including taking hostage both Minister of the Interior Sa'adiun Gheidan and Army Chief of Staff and Minister of Defense General Hamid Shehab.
+He led an ultimately unsuccessful coup in 1973 against President Ahmed Hassan al-Bakr, including taking hostage both Minister of the Interior Saadoun Ghaidan and Army Chief of Staff and Minister of Defense General Hamid Shehab.

 Bakr was to be assassinated when his plane landed in Baghdad, but a flight delay caused Kzar to abort the assassination and flee with his hostages.
 As Kzar's convoy attempted to escape to Iran, it was attacked by Iraqi helicopter gunships, leading to Kzar's capture, General Shehab's death, and Gheidan's bodily injury.
 Kzar was judged for his actions and found guilty on July 7 by the Iraqi Revolutionary Command Council under Izzat Ibrahim ad-Douri, then executed that same month.